onyx-and-iris/voicemeeter-api-ruby/README.md

     puts vmr.strip[2].mute  '=> true'
 end
 ```
-When passing run a block, login and logout routines are handled for you.
+When passing a block, login and logout routines are handled for you.

-Remote may be instantiated with a Voicemeeter type as an argument, in this case the wrapper will attempt to load the program if it isn't currently running.
+Remote may be instantiated with a Voicemeeter type argument, in which case the
+wrapper will attempt to load that Voicemeeter type if it isn't currently running.
 Voicemeeter type may be one of:
 - basic
 - banana
 - potato

 If you wish to login/logout manually you may run them independently but you MUST
-call login once at the start and logout once at the end of your program.
+call login once at the start of your program, then logout once at the end of your
+program.
 Login may be called with a keyword argument:
 ```ruby
 require 'routines'
 # Login with a keyword argument; logmein